mohitora/mba-nmims-itsm-project/report.md

 1. **Provisioning of IBM Cloud-Based Products on Cloud of Their Choice:**

-   As an affiliate of IBM Expert Labs, Essential Management offers clients the invaluable advantage of provisioning IBM Cloud-based products on the cloud infrastructure of their choosing.
-This distinctive flexibility enables businesses to leverage the power of IBM's cutting-edge solutions while seamlessly integrating them into their preferred cloud platforms, such as AWS, Azure, Google Cloud, and others.
+   As an affiliate of IBM Expert Labs, Essential Management offers clients the invaluable advantage of provisioning IBM Cloud-based products on the cloud infrastructure of their choice.
+This distinctive flexibility enables businesses to leverage the power of IBM's cutting-edge solutions while seamlessly integrating them into their preferred cloud platforms, such as IBM-Cloud, AWS, Azure, Google Cloud, and others.

 2. **Data Security:**